ttcremers/ttcremers.github.io/content/about.md

 Zone.Photos focuses on creating fine art portraiture and related creative works in and around the region of The Hague.
 We're based in Monster, in the Westland region just outside The Hague.

 It is possible to buy prints of my work or license them.
-Please contact me for more details.
+Please contact me for more details through the contact section below.

 <div class="center mt-6" id="contact-me"><i class="fa-regular fa-envelope fa-2xl"></i></div>